-Joint workshops with Rav Hillel and his representatives to insure all desired content elements are included in visitor experience.
+Joint workshops with Kehilot Yisrael head Rabbi Yaakov Moshe Hillel to insure that all desired content elements are included in the visitor experience.

 Initial budgetary estimates and breakdowns

-Completion of this phase will be presented by the end of 2019 and will include a five-minute movie based on a virtual walkthrough of the visitor experience.
+A successful client presentation was conducted in July 2019, midway through the Phase 2, providing a chance for the client to confirmation the project direction and to discuss further developments.
+It is estimated that this phase of the project will be completed by the end of 2019, when the client will be presented with a summary report, including a five-minute movie based on a virtual walkthrough of the visitor experience.

-A successful client presentation midway through the Phase 2 was conducted in July, 2019 to receive client confirmation of direction and further development.
 Initial Budgetary Projections

-The initial estimate for the realization of the visitor experience section in the complex is approximately $25M.
-This cost includes additional building costs, concept design and development, exhibition and multimedia design, fabrication and of all experiential elements and exhibits.
-Detailed breakdowns of each project element available upon request.
+The initial estimate for completing the visitor experience section of the exhibit is approximately $25M.
+This cost includes building costs, concept design and development, exhibition and multimedia design, and fabrication of all experiential elements and exhibits.
+Detailed breakdowns of the budget for each project element are available upon request.

 Concept and Design: About BJA

-In 2017 the Kehillot Yisrael Institute invited Berenbaum Jacobs Associates (BJA) an internationally recognized museum design firm specializing in Jewish themes, to enter into a collaborative effort in designing Beit HaKehillot.
-BJA utilizes unique storytelling methodologies, creative applications and pedagogical techniques to deliver meaningful messages in a way that has lasting impact and instills positive action among its audiences.
-Beit HaKehillot in Jerusalem will be a groundbreaking exhibition containing cutting-edge exhibition technologies and devices to create an experienced that is both intellectually informative and emotionally compelling.
+In 2017, the Kehillot Yisrael Institute invited Berenbaum Jacobs Associates (BJA), an internationally recognized museum design firm specializing in Jewish themes, to enter into a collaborative effort in designing Beit HaKehillot.
+BJA utilizes unique storytelling methodologies, creative applications, and pedagogical techniques to deliver meaningful messages in a way that has lasting impact and inspires visitors to take positive action.
+Beit HaKehillot in Jerusalem will be a groundbreaking exhibition using cutting-edge technology to create an experience that is is both intellectually stimulating and emotionally compelling.

 More information about BJA projects can be found on the BJA website